akilmakdapg/Femcare-MT-GenAI-MCP-Server/README.md

 # Azure Cosmos DB MCP Server

 A Model Context Protocol (MCP) server that provides seamless integration with Azure Cosmos DB.
-This server enables AI assistants and other MCP clients to interact with Cosmos DB databases through a standardized interface.
+This server enables AI assistants and other MCP clients to interact with Cosmos DB databases through both **stdio** (command-line) and **HTTP** interfaces.

 ## Features